Updates to Figma's pricing, seats, and billing experience

 - When someone leaves your team or organization, their seat will become available for someone else to use.

-- If someone switches to a different seat type, their current one becomes available.
+- If an admin moves someone to a free View seat, their current seat becomes available.

 - If you’ve pre-purchased seats at the beginning of a subscription term, but no one is using them yet.

-For customers on an ELA, requests for all paid seats will default to the Auto-approve seats setting.
+For customers on an ELA (Enterprise License Agreement), requests for all paid seats default to the Auto-approve seats setting.

 Prorated billing